 Winter weather conditions in Minnesota can cause icy roads and walkways, leading to dangerous conditions for drivers and pedestrians.
-In order to combat this situation, municipalities, businesses, and individuals often employ the use of deicers.
+Deicers are used to combat this situation.
 A deicer is a substance that melts or prevents the formation of ice, and does so by lowering the freezing point of water and preventing a bond between ice and paved surfaces.
-Sodium chloride for example, which is one of the most commonly used deicing agents, can be used to reduce the freezing point of water to 15°F (Local Road Research Board, 2012).
 A study by Marquette University found that deicing roads with salt reduces accidents by 88 percent and injuries by 85 percent (Kuemmel and Hanbali, 1992).

 While deicers have the ability to greatly improve road and walkway safety, they can also have negative effects on the environment and surrounding infrastructure.
-Once applied, deicers dissolved in the melting snow and ice are carried away with runoff to surface and/or groundwater.
-In addition, some deicers are corrosive and will negatively impact roads, bridges, and other structures, as well as automobiles.
-Efforts are underway to minimize these environmental and infrastructure impacts, including optimizing deicer application and using of alternative deicing chemicals.
-Despite these negative effects, the benefits of deicers to public safety ensures they will be utilized for years to come.
+Once applied, deicers move with melt water to our surface and groundwater.
+In addition, some deicers are corrosive and will negatively impact soils, vegetation, and infrastructure.
+By integrating scientific principles into winter maintenance, we can reduce deicer use while not decreasing safety.
+Despite many negative effects, the benefits of deicers to public safety ensures they will be utilized for years to come.

-The Iowa Department of Transportation prepared a winter maintenance training series that includes a video titled How Deicing Chemicals Work.
+The Iowa Department of Transportation prepared a winter maintenance education series that includes a video titled How Deicing Chemicals Work.

-Several different types of deicing chemicals exist.
-Those covered in this section include chloride-based deicers, acetate-based deicers, and carbohydrates.
-A list of the chemicals approved for use by the Minnesota Department of Transportation (MnDOT) can be found here.
+A list of the chemicals approved for use in deicing by the Minnesota Department of Transportation (MnDOT) can be found here.
 Link here for a discussion on environmental impacts of deicers and deicing additives.

 The chloride-based deicers discussed in this section are sodium chloride (NaCl), magnesium chloride (MgCl2), and calcium chloride (CaCl2).
-In general, chloride-based deicers are the least expensive deicers on the market.
+In general, chloride-based deicers are the least expensive and most used deicers on the market.

 Advantages of acetates include the following.